-Why install new home replacement windows in Clearwater?
+Why install new home replacement windows?

 Situations that may warrant window replacement include:

 Your windows have a single pane glass or temperature-conductive frames and sashes.
-Most window experts agree that homes with cheap, inefficient performing windows can often benefit from window replacement.
+Most window experts agree that homes with cheap, inefficient-performing windows can often benefit from window replacement.

 The home windows are in poor condition.
 Beyond energy issues, windows in poor conditions can add to water leaks, humid issues in the home, and even pest infestations.
-Broken window panes, non-operational windows, and rotting frames, sashes or sills on wood windows are valid reasons to think about a replacement.
+Broken window panes, non-operational windows, and rotting frames, sashes, or sills on wood windows are valid reasons to think about a replacement.